40Cakes/pokebot-gen3/Readme.md

 Configuration files are loaded and validated against a schema, once at bot launch.
 Any changes made while the bot is running will not take effect until the bot is stopped and restarted.

 ## 🚧 Work in progress 🚧
-A lot of the config in `.yml` files is is placeholder for future/planned features.
+A lot of the config in `.yml` files is placeholder for future/planned features.

 ## Multi-instance botting
-The bot stores all profile information, such as save games, screenshots, statistics, etc. in the profile `config/<profile name>/`) folder, which is automatically created once you create a new profile in the GUI.
+The bot stores all profile information, such as save games, screenshots, statistics, etc. in the profile `profiles/<profile name>/`) folder, which is automatically created once you create a new profile in the GUI.

 Running multiple instances of the bot is as easy as starting the bot multiple times and loading a different profile each time.
 You should **not** run multiple instances of the bot with the same profile simultaneously!

-Statistics are saved into a subfolder of your profile `config/<profile name>/stats/`.
+Statistics are saved into a subfolder of your profile `profiles/<profile name>/stats/`.

-The bot will first attempt to load individual config files from your profile folder (`config/<profile name>/config/`), if that folder does not exist or any of the configuration files are missing, it will load the default config file in the `config/` folder.
-This allows you to selectively override specific config files on a per profile basis.
+The bot will first attempt to load individual config files from your profile folder (`profiles/<profile name>/config/`), if that folder does not exist or any of the configuration files are missing, it will load the default config file in the `profiles/` folder.
+This allows you to selectively override specific config files on a per-profile basis.

 Example:
 ```
+├── /profiles
+    │
+    ├── /my-pokemon-emerald-profile
+    │   └───/config
+    │           discord.yml    <-- loaded for my-pokemon-emerald-profile
+    │           general.yml    <-- loaded for my-pokemon-emerald-profile
+    │
-├── /config
+    ├── /my-firered-profile
+    │   └───/config
-    │   battle.yml             <-- loaded for all profiles
+    │           general.yml    <-- loaded for my-firered-profile
+    │
     │   catch_block.yml        <-- loaded for all profiles
     │   cheats.yml             <-- loaded for all profiles
     │   CustomCatchFilters.py  <-- loaded for all profiles